zerga9/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

 A full-stack developer and Makers Academy Fellowship graduate.
+I'm looking for a role that I can get fully immersed in, contribute to an open, positive culture and collaborate with others to build excellent products.

 I have a passion for problem solving, enjoy working in a team, learning new skills and creating visually appealing products using clean and dry code.

 I studied Medicine and Philosophy and then became a self taught video editor working for social and cultural projects.

 ## Projects